kdoore/cs1335-gitbook-S16/arrays_of_objects.md

       ```

 ###Array and For-Loop Version
 Below is the array version of the above code.
-For some sections of the code, psudo code is used in comments to indicate that additional code needs to be added to implement the specified functionality.
+For some sections of the code, psudo-code is used in comments to indicate that additional code needs to be added to implement the specified functionality.

-Can you complete the code below, given the hints telling the locic that needs to be implemented?
+Can you complete the code below, given the hints telling the logic that needs to be implemented?

 ```java